As the Coronavirus pandemic continues to impact our lives globally, important personal milestones and celebrations still scatter our calendars.

 I know how hard an isolated life is, even though I’m blessed to have a loving husband living with me.

 Many with serious, disabling chronic illness, live alone.
 Reliant on carers to visit and look after their daily needs.
 My heart goes out to these people, as their usual difficult circumstances are now even more stressful as a result of the virus pandemic.

-I worry about the long term effects,on the wider healthy community, of our current isolating, quarantine, stay at home restrictions.
+I worry about the long term effects, on the wider healthy community, due to COVID isolating, quarantine, stay at home restrictions.